Curriculum

 Orientation will be held on the first day of the program and will include an overview of Harvard University, Harvard Medical School, and available resources at participants' disposal.
 The Program Co-Directors, Program Coordinator, and Peer Mentor Coordinators will be in attendance to answer questions regarding research, labs, on campus resources, housing, and program requirements and expectations.
 Following the Orientation, participants will pick up their Harvard ID cards and be escorted to their labs, where they will typically meet with both their research mentor and lab advisor.

-Career and Professional Development Sessions are typically held every Tuesday and are meant to (1) equip SHURP students with skills that will help them prepare for and succeed in graduate school and during the program and (2) provide SHURP students with opportunities to connect with graduate students, faculty, and alumni.
+Career and Professional Development Sessions are typically held from 8:30-10:30 AM every Tuesday and are meant to (1) equip SHURP students with skills that will help them prepare for and succeed in graduate school and during the program and (2) provide SHURP students with opportunities to connect with graduate students, faculty, and alumni.
 Topics typically include (but are not limited to):

 • "What Can You Do with a Science PhD?"
 Career Panel

-• PhD Admissions
+• PhD Admissions Panel

 • Networking and Conferences